 \label{conclusion}

-In this study, we evaluated an existing opportunistic routing protocol under the impact of shadowing in simulation.
-We demonstrated that the existing routing protocol degrades the communication performance when the effect of shadowing fading is taken into account by simulation.
+We evaluated an existing opportunistic routing protocol under the impact of shadowing in a simulation.
+We demonstrated that the existing routing protocol degrades the communication performance when the effect of shadowing fading is considered in the simulation.

-We also proposed SIGO, which forms routes that are less susceptible to shadowing, and showed its effectiveness by improving the packet delivery ratio and reducing the overhead.
+We also proposed SIGO, which forms routes that are less susceptible to shadowing, and demonstrated its effectiveness in terms of improving the packet delivery ratio and reducing the overhead.

-Future work includes optimizing the number of relay candidate nodes, which was set to a fixed value in our experiments.
+Future work should include optimizing the number of relay candidate nodes, which was set to a fixed value in our experiments.
 Furthermore, we plan to evaluate more complex simulation scenarios and redesign the SIGO routing protocol to support various scenarios.

 %\newpage